wandb/examples/examples/launch/launch-sweeps/custom-scheduler/README.md

 ### Customizing the WandbScheduler job

-First, make changes to the `wandb_scheduler.py` file found in this folder (mirrors [wandb/launch-jobs/jobs/sweep_schedulers/wandb_scheduler.py](https://github.com/wandb/launch-jobs/jobs/sweep_schedulers/wandb_scheduler.py))
+First, make changes to the `wandb_scheduler.py` file (the source of the WandbScheduler job), which can be downloaded from [wandb/launch-jobs/jobs/sweep_schedulers/wandb_scheduler.py](https://github.com/wandb/launch-jobs/jobs/sweep_schedulers/wandb_scheduler.py).

 In this example, we add an additional scheduler setting to manage the verbosity of logging.